Women's Birthing Center and Children's Clinic

 In the village of Diama, Senegal, a small shack houses a rudimentary medical center where residents of five surrounding villages seek medical treatment.
 The people of Diama have asked for our help to build an adequate medical center and improve access to health care, from childbirth to disease prevention.

 (pictured below: the exam room, which consists of a solitary medical table for treatment)

-The Diama Medical Center could be improved significantly with as little as $8,000 US dollars.
+The Diama Medical Clinic could be improved significantly with as little as $2,000 US dollars.
 This slight contribution would allow community members to rebuild the center and hire nurse practitioners and doctors to visit on a regular basis.

 (pictured below: unsterilized needles and expired condoms rest on worn wooden tables and baskets)

-(pictured below: owner and founder of Swahili, Leslie Mittelberg, comforts a baby recently born in the Diama Medical Center)
+(pictured below: owner and founder of Swahili, Leslie Mittelberg, comforts a baby recently born in the Diama Medical Clinic)